 I have a lot of liberal friends.

-Um I'm friendly with Aaron Sorkin.
+I'm friendly with Aaron Sorkin.

-Um Aaron Sorkid, you know, they d the West Wing and Newsroom and the social network doesn't get any further left leaning, and they're very nice people.
+Aaron Sorkin, you know, the West Wing and newsroom and the social network doesn't get any further left-leaning.

 I will tell you this.

-There are conservatives in Hollywood, there's a lot of them.
+There are conservatives in Hollywood.

 They don't generally speak up because they have a sort of fear about their life and career.

-Ron Silver went to his grave believing that he had been blacklisted in Hollywood and didn't work because he was an out of the closet conservative.
+Ron Silver went to his grave believing that he had been blacklisted in Hollywood and didn't work because he was an out-of-the-closet conservative.

 And I know this is not true because I also own a talent management company.